The Collaborators: Yuzo Kawashima x Ayako Wakao at Japan Society

 Ayako Wakao’s career languished after the mid-60s.
 She had fewer and fewer appearances in film and TV, leaving this as the shining point of her craft, where she mastered all the implications of her classical characters that she had worked through her earlier career.
 This brief series provides a way into an unknown auteur who, in his time, rode the wave of the new Japanese cinema, along with an actor whose time in the spotlight was all too brief.

-JAIME GRIJALBA is a freelance film critic (MUBI, Kinoscope), filmmaker, and programmer of the Valdivia International Film Festival based in Santiago, Chile.
+JAIME GRIJALBA is a freelance film critic (MUBI, Kinoscope), and filmmaker.
 He's been part of the Locarno Critics Academy.
 He's currently fan-translating the Raul Ruiz diaries.